Ritual Tension: Reception

-Jack Rabid said this in The Big Takeover Issue #87: “Apocalypse realizes a post-punk continuum from 1986’s I Live Here and 1989’s Expelled.
+Jack Rabid said this in The Big Takeover Issue #87: “Apocalypse realizes a post-punk continuum from 1986's I Live Here and 1989's Expelled.
 The remembered high-treble bass, big tom drums, and high pitched guitar (see “Tightrope”) return in “Come Back, Come Back” and “Monsters Are Real.”
-Likewise, Nahem growls, shouts, and spews like Tom Waits and ex-Radio Birdman Deniz Tek, expressing the malicious, McDonalds-slogan mocking “I’m Loving It” and the desperately-seeking-free-alcohol “I Can’t Find the Party”… Wild!”
+Likewise, Nahem growls, shouts, and spews like Tom Waits and ex-Radio Birdman Deniz Tek, expressing the malicious, McDonalds-slogan mocking “I'm Loving It” and the desperately-seeking-free-alcohol “I Can't Find the Party”...
+Wild!”

 The German writer Matze Van Bauseneick wrote in Krautnick Magazine: “Almost out of the blue, the experimental New York no-wave trio Ritual Tension has gotten together again to make a new statement about time and the world: It's Just The Apocalypse, It's Not The End is the title of the first album since the Eighties.
-And it sounds as if neither time nor the world has passed: dirty fuzz rock… sweeping energy, unique structures with the songs catchy at the same time - so fat!”
+And it sounds as if neither time nor the world has passed: dirty fuzz rock... sweeping energy, unique structures with the songs catchy at the same time - so fat!”

 Other projects

 Marc Sloan played extensively with many collaborators, including Elliott Sharp's Carbon, Rhys Chatham, False Prophets and Reed Ghazala.
 He currently works with drummer Simon Fishburn in Forever Moonlight.
 His compendium album Reel to Real Volume One was released October 1, 2020.

 Michael Shockley played in Sweet Lizard Illtet, and currently performs in the Shockley Brothers, Big Hat No Cattle and Hot Sauce Band.

 Andrew Nahem has contributed music to various film projects, such as Elevator Moods, Miru Kim and Isidore Roussel's Blind Door, and as the fictional band Infra Dig.
-He designed the artwork for "It's Just the Apocalypse, It Isn't the End" and the upcoming "Crawling Through Grass," on various tracks of which he also plays guitar.
+He designed the artwork for "It's Just the Apocalypse, It Isn't the End" and Crawling Through Grass by Ivan Nahem + ex->tension.
+He plays guitar on various tracks of that album as well.

 Ivan Nahem has published stories, essays and poems in various magazines, and was the founder/editor of Yoga Teacher Magazine.
-Released The Kiss under the band name ex->tension in 2017.
-His album "Crawling Through Grass" was released May 13, 2022 by Arguably Records.
-He also created a website for all his projects called onaboutnow.
+Collaborating with Gregg Bielski he released The Kiss under the band name ex->tension in 2017.
+His album Crawling Through Grass by Ivan Nahem + ex->tension, featuring Andrew Nahem on guitar, with contributions by Mark C. of Live Skull, Norman Westberg of Swans, and Jon Fried of The Cucumbers, was released May 13, 2022 by Arguably Records, subsequent to which Ivan did a number of podcast and print interviews.
+He created a website for all his projects called onaboutnow.
+He is currently working on a new album.